abitofhelp/servicelib/model/README.md

-# Model Package
+# Model Module

-The `model` package provides utilities for working with domain models and Data Transfer Objects (DTOs) in Go applications.
+The Model Module provides utilities for working with domain models and Data Transfer Objects (DTOs) in Go applications.
 It includes functions for copying fields between structs and creating deep copies of objects.

 ## Features